-Key pantry items include aji amarillo chile, aji panca paste, huacatay (black mint), aji limo, dried corn (such as mote).
+Key pantry items include aji amarillo chile, aji panca paste, huacatay (black mint), aji limo, dried corn (such as mote), Lima beans.
 Fresh items include onions, garlic, cilantro, limes, sweet potatoes, yucca, etc. Yum!

 The cuisine of Provençe is defined by its landscape – gnarly olive trees on rocky slopes; rosemary, fennel, thyme and sage growing wild alongside bay laurel and juniper.
 Olive oil and olives, anchovies, capers, tomatoes, and garlic – lots and lots of garlic – characterize this wonderful cuisine.
 Tapenade, ratatouille, Seafood Stew With Saffron-Infused Broth, and Aioli (garlic mayonnaise) are representative of the cuisine, and among my favorites to prepare and enjoy.

 Pantry items to keep on hand would include good olive oil, anchovies and/or anchovy paste, capers, good canned tomatoes, whole garlic bulbs, minced garlic, dried thyme leaves, sage, and bay leaves.
 Keep fresh ingredients on hand when possible – rosemary, parsley, thyme, sage, bay, lemons, fennel bulb, etc.